lexbailey/isabelle_utp_full/readme.md

 it's really not very long, you can have a look at it and see what it does

+## Running:

+You can now launch the Isabelle editor from the isabelle directory like so:

+    ./bin/isabelle jedit -l UTP2

+This will load the UTP2 session which was built by the `./build` script.
+You can load other sessions too, look at the ROOT files in the submodules for details of the sessions.

 ## Notes:

 The isabelle submodule is a modified version with some additional code required for ITrees to work